mpv-player/mpv/DOCS/man/ao.rst

         If you have stuttering video when using pulse, try to enable this option.
 (Or try to update PulseAudio.)

+    ``--pulse-allow-suspended=<yes|no>``
+        Allow mpv to use PulseAudio even if the sink is suspended (default: no).
+        Can be useful if PulseAudio is running as a bridge to jack and mpv has its sink-input set to the one jack is using.

 ``sdl``
     SDL 1.2+ audio output driver.
 Should work on any platform supported by SDL 1.2, but may require the ``SDL_AUDIODRIVER`` environment variable to be set